chiayi0327/data-visualization-voial/README.md

 # Data-visualization-voila

-## Visualization for Divvy Bike Share System
+## Visualization of Divvy Bike Share System
-[Divvy](https://divvybikes.com) is Chicagoland’s bike share system across Chicago and Evanston.
-Divvy provides residents and visitors with a convenient, fun and affordable transportation option for getting around and exploring Chicago.
+[Divvy](https://divvybikes.com) is a Chicagoland’s bike share system which located across Chicago and Evanston.
+Divvy provides residents and visitors with a convenient, fun, and affordable transportation option for getting around and exploring Chicago.

-We decide to explore the data Divvy provide, and make some visualization and interactive for this dataset.
+We decided to explore the data Divvy provideed, and made some visualizations and interactive plots for this dataset.

 ### Phase 1
 With exploring the dataset in phase 1, check file `phase_one.ipynb`.